Kirsi

 Kirsi is a Finnish female given name.
 Its nameday is celebrated on 24 July.
 It began to be used in the 1940s, and it reached its peak of popularity in the 1960s and 1970s.
 As of 2013 there are 23,000 women with this name in Finland.

-Origin and variants

 The name Kirsi originated as a short form of Kristiina, Finnish version of Christina or Kirsikka which means cherry in Finnish.
 It also means frost in Finnish.

-Notable people

 Notable people with this name include: